-Graft versus host disease — Between 10 and 50 percent of patients who receive an allogeneic transplant experience a side effect known as graft versus host disease (GVHD).
+Graft-versus-host disease — Between 10 and 50 percent of patients who receive an allogeneic transplant experience a side effect known as graft-versus-host disease (GVHD).
 Graft-versus-host disease is separated into acute and chronic phases due to timing and clinical presentation.
 This problem does not occur following autologous transplantation (when the patient is the donor).
 (See "Prevention of acute graft-versus-host disease".)

 The "graft" refers to the transplanted hematopoietic stem cells; the "host" refers to the patient.
 Thus, graft-versus-host disease refers to a condition in which the donor's immune cells attack some of your organs.
 GVHD is the biggest single threat, other than the underlying disease, to the success of a bone marrow transplant.

 Treatments are given to help prevent GVHD, and generally include immunosuppressive medications, antibiotics, and sometimes steroids.
 If GVHD develops, additional treatment with high-dose steroids may lessen its severity.
 Symptoms can include skin rash, diarrhea, liver damage, or other problems, depending upon the organ that is affected.
 (See "Treatment of chronic graft-versus-host disease".)